2015 – 17 of 31 accidents down to pilot/human error

 Causes: Pilot error.
 Failure of the crew to comply with SOP.
 Faulty steering inputs by the captain.
 Lack of rectification by first officer of captian’s error.
 Lack of control of speed when the pitch angle increased.
 Somatogravic illusion or nose up illusion, perhaps due to fatigue.
 (Somatogravic illusion is a vestibular illusion prevalent during high accelerations/deccelerations when a pilot has no clear visual reference.)
 Insufficiently vigorous nose up input in reaction to ground proximity warning.

-Commercial Aviastar Flight 7503aircraft accidents of 2015
+Commercial Aviastar Flight 7503

 Scheduled 60-minute passenger charter flight, operated by Aviastar reported that the de Havilland Canada DHC-6 Twin Otter aircraft, was missing from air traffic control near Palopo 11 minutes after takeoff.
 There was no distress call from the plane.
 10 dead.